 What Is Leukoplakia?

-- Thick or slightly raised
+- Thick and flat or slightly raised

 Causes of leukoplakia include: